Skip to content

 OpenTelemetry

-This document aims to introduce how to configure and enable OTEL data ingestion on Datakit, along with best practices for Java and Go.
+The purpose of this article is to introduce how to configure and enable OTEL data access on DataKit, and the best practices of Java and Go.

 Configuration

-Enter the conf.d/opentelemetry directory under the DataKit installation directory, copy opentelemetry.conf.sample and rename it to opentelemetry.conf.
-An example is as follows:
+Go to the conf.d/opentelemetry directory under the DataKit installation directory, copy opentelemetry.conf.sample and name it opentelemetry.conf.
+Examples are as follows:

 [[inputs.opentelemetry]]